Lippmann-Schwinger-Lanczos algorithm for inverse scattering problems: Introduction

-Then the Lippmann-Schwinger integral equation with respect to the unknown $q$ can be written as \be F_q(s)-F_0(s)=-\langle u_0,q u_q\rangle \ee where $\langle ,\rangle$ is the $L_2$ inner product on the PDE domain.
-Because of the dependence of $u_q$ on $q$, equation (\ref{eq:LipSwi}) is generally nonlinear.
-The standard linearization is given by the famous Born approximation in which one assumes that $u_q\approx u_0$, which is accurate only for small $q$.
-In this paper we suggest to use the more accurate approximation (\ref{eq:inter}).
-This yields \be F_q(s)-F_0(s) \approx -\langle u_0,q \tu_q\rangle.\ee Indeed, the internal solution $\tu_q$ depends on $q$, however, it can be precomputed directly from the data without knowing $q$.
-After that, (\ref{eq:LipSwiL}) becomes linear with respect to $q$.
-As we shall see, formula (\ref{eq:LipSwiL}) relies on the Lanczos algorithm for the computation of $T_q$, which is why we call (\ref{eq:LipSwiL}) the Lippmann-Schwinger-Lanczos equation.
+The main idea of this work is to use the data-generated internal solution $\tilde{u}_p$ (corresponding to unknown coefficient $p$) introduced in \cite{BoDrMaMoZa} in the Lippmann-Schwinger integral equation framework.
+If we consider the data $F_p$ for the unknown coefficient $p$ and the corresponding background data $F_0$ corresponding to a homogeneous or other known background, then the Lippmann-Schwinger integral equation with respect to the unknown $p$ can be written as \be F_p -F_0 =-\langle u_0,p u_p\rangle \ee where $\langle ,\rangle$ is the continuous $L^2$ inner product on the PDE domain, and where $u_p, u_0$ are the unknown and background internal solutions respectively.
+Because of the dependence of $u_p$ on $p$, equation (\ref{eq:LipSwi}) is generally nonlinear.
+The standard linearization is given by the famous Born approximation \be F_p -F_0 \approx -\langle u_0,p u_0 \rangle, \ee in which one assumes that $u_p\approx u_0$, which is accurate only for small $p$.
+In this paper we suggest to use the more accurate approximation, the data generated internal solution ${\bf u}_p$.
+This yields \be F_p -F_0 \approx -\langle u_0,p {\bf u}_p\rangle.\ee Indeed, the internal solution ${\bf u}_p$ depends on $p$, however, it can be precomputed directly from the data without knowing $p$.
+Consequently, (\ref{eq:LipSwiL}) is linear with respect to $p$.
+As we shall see, formula (\ref{eq:LipSwiL}) relies on the Lanczos algorithm for the computation of the ROM which is used to find ${\bf u}_p$, which is why we call (\ref{eq:LipSwiL}) the Lippmann-Schwinger-Lanczos equation.

 As a by-product, the Lippmann-Schwinger-Lanczos approach resolves a number of problems arising in the data-driven ROM framework.
-Recently in \cite{borcea2020reduced}, the map between $T_q-T$ and $q$ was computed via training and required multiple solutions of forward problems for different $q$.
+Recently in \cite{borcea2020reduced}, the map between the ROM and $p$ was computed via iteration, and required multiple solutions of forward problems for different $p$.
 The Lippmann-Schwinger-Lanczos approach yields an explicit expression for this map.
 Furthermore, this approach also allows for a more rigorous derivation of the back-projection algorithm, and suggests natural extensions to more general data sets.